Custer State Park is located outside of the town of Custer, South Dakota about 20 miles from Mount Rushmore.

 There are many activities to enjoy at Custer State Park including:

-• Rock climbing to the summit of Needle Rock if you wanted.
+- Rock climbing to the summit of Needle Rock if you want.

 Wildlife Loop:

 The Custer State Park buffalo herd numbers around 1400.
-In September every year, they have a round-up.
+In September, they have an annual round-up.
 Thousands of people come to see it and I have no doubt it would be quite spectacular.

 Begging Burros:

-There is even a section that is frequented by donkeys.
 The donkeys at Custer are the descendants of the donkeys that were used to transport guests in the early days to Black Elk Peak.
 When they abandoned this practice they released the burros into the park.
-They have since become feral and can be found near the buffalo corral section in the southern end.
+They can be found near the buffalo corral.

 Things We Did in the Surrounding Area: